carosellagiuliano-max/welltry/codex.md

 Phase 5: Shop, checkout and payments

 - Implement product listing and detail pages
-- Implement cart and checkout flows
+- Implement cart and checkout flows backed by carts and cart_items
 - Create order and order_items tables and logic
+- Implement shipping_methods and hook into orders
 - Integrate Stripe:
   - Online payments
   - Basic pay at venue handling
 - Implement vouchers and voucher_redemptions
-- Implement payments and payment_events
+- Implement payments and payment_events including refunds and chargebacks
 - Implement Stripe webhooks handling with stripe_event_log and idempotency
 - Show order history in customer portal
 - Implement order confirmation emails